massiveart/MassiveSearchBundle/Resources/docs/mapping.rst

 - ``complex``: Apply mapping to an array of values

 Additionally you can define your own types with custom converters (see :doc:`extending`).
-This converters converts the value into a indexable format (currently string or array).
+These converters convert the value into a indexable format (currently string or array).

 Complex mapping